The Church of Jesus Christ of Latter-day Saints in French Polynesia

-The Church of Jesus Christ of Latter-day Saints in the French Polynesia refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in French Polynesia.
-The LDS Church in French Polynesia was founded in 1843 as the first foreign-language mission of the church.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) had its first presence in French Polynesia in 1843 when the first missionaries arrived in the country.
+It was also the location of the first foreign-language mission of the church which was created that same year.
 It existed until 1852 when it was closed due to restrictions by the French government, and the missionaries left the territory.
 In 1892, the mission resumed with the return of the missionaries after general religious tolerance was established.

-As of 2021, there were 28,965 members in 97 congregations.
+As of 2022, there were 29,397 members in 97 congregations.
 The French Polynesia has the third most LDS Church members per capita in Polynesia, and the fourth most members per capita of any country in the world, behind Tonga, Samoa, and Kiribati.

 History

 Early missionary efforts: 1843 to 1852

 On May 11, 1843, Addison Pratt, Noah Rogers, Knowlton F. Hanks, and Benjamin F. Grouard were called as missionaries to the South Pacific by Joseph Smith.
 They were set apart by Heber C. Kimball, Brigham Young, Orson Hyde, and Parley P. Pratt on May 23, and left Nauvoo, Illinois, on May 23.
 This mission was the first foreign-language mission created by the church.
 They set sail to the Society Islands on October 9, 1843, after being unable to find a ship to their mission area.
 Although their destination was to the Society Islands, their provisions ran short and they stopped in Tahiti.
 Hanks was the first Mormon missionary to die at sea on November 3, and the other missionaries spent six months on board their ship.

 The three missionaries arrived in Tubuai on April 30, 1844.
 Pratt stayed alone on the island and had success during his first year.
 He was able to baptize 60 people in his first year there.
 Eventually he baptized enough people to establish a small congregation, known in The Church of Jesus Christ of Latter-day Saints, as a branch, in 1844.
 Pratt's early success may have been due to the fact that he knew some Hawaiian and was, therefore, able to recognize some cognate words between the two languages, allowing him to gain favor with natives.
 The first member of the church in French Polynesia was a convert that Pratt baptized, Ambrose Alexander.
 He was baptized on June 15, 1844; he was joined by ten more members five weeks later.
 The missionaries not only taught principles of church teachings and doctrines, but emphasized the export of cash crops and economic autonomy.